Timinator2000/PySkillz-Contributor-Manual/markdowns/02 - customizing an exercise/05 - restricting statements.md

 ```

-Print the following text using no more than 2 Python statements.
+Print the following text using **no more than 2 Python statements**.

 ```text
 Hello, World!